AnvithV/satya11/replit.md

 # Overview

-Final Frontier AI is a comprehensive multi-agent editorial quality assurance platform that transforms document review through specialized AI agents.
+Satya is a comprehensive multi-agent editorial quality assurance platform that transforms document review through specialized AI agents.
 The system features five distinct editing stages (Copy Editors, Fact Checkers, Standards & Ethics, Legal Department, and Archivists) that provide targeted analysis with color-coded highlighting.
 Documents are uploaded without highlighting initially, then users can select specific editing stages to reveal targeted feedback flags that can be dismissed or applied with detailed explanations.

 # User Preferences